 Need a break from mountain living?
 If you fancy a beach holiday, Florida has miles of beautiful beaches like Lake Worth Beach in Palm Beach County.
 Photo credit: Palm Beach County CVB.

-Charlotte wrote this guest post about seeing the real Florida.
+Charlotte wrote this post about seeing the real Florida.
 She writes for Ocean Florida and blogs about travel, beauty, food & drink, covering everything from the latest fashion to food trends.

 If you’re looking for the ‘real’ Florida, a holiday exploring some of its many natural parks and preserves could be just the holiday for you.